-Admission requirements are those requirements necessary for students to be admitted into a program, including language proficiency requirements.
+Admission requirements are those requirements necessary for students to be admitted into a program.
 They must be appropriate to enable students to meet the learning objectives of the program.
 They may differ from the requirements for participating in the work experience component of the program.